WildernessLabs/Netduino_Samples/RGB_Blinky/README.md

 3.3V - 3.2V (green and blue) = .1V
 ```

-Therefore, the resistance neccessary is:
+Therefore, the resistance necessary is:

 ```
 Red R = 1.1V / 0.020A = 55Ω